-While most consumers know Tyson by its red and yellow logo on the packaging of its chicken products, its other brands include Jimmy Dean and Aidells sausages, Hillshire Farm lunchmeat and sausages, Ball Park hot dogs, Wright bacon, State Fair corn dogs, Van's and for both industries.
-As the meat industry has grown, demand for corn and soy has followed.
-Our analysis found that the supply chain-from producing the feed to raising the animals-and its environmental impacts are most concentrated in the American Heartland.
-The impacts are felt beyond the Midwest however, as pollution flows down along major rivers until it reaches the Gulf.
+While most consumers know Tyson by its red and yellow logo on the packaging of its chicken products, its other brands include Jimmy Dean and Aidells sausages, Hillshire Farm lunchmeat and sausages, Ball Park hot dogs, Wright bacon, State Fair corn dogs, Van's and

-Golden Island snacks, Sara Lee bread, Gallo Salame, and Chef Pierre breakfast pies.10 Tyson's website claims it sells more pepperoni in the U.S. than any other company11 and is the #2 producer of frozen food.12 Tyson also sells beef, pork, and prepared foods to fast food chains, hotels, healthcare facilities, the military, foodservice distributors, and grocers.13 Fifty-three percent of its 2016 sales were of branded products sold directly to consumers, with and 415,000 hogs16 every week-nearly equal to the human population of California17 To raise all of this meat, Tyson requires an estimated five million acres of corn-greater than the size of New Jersey-each year, not to mention other feed like soybeans, which it buys from the major feed suppliers.18 While Tyson isn't the only company driving the large-scale environmental problems associated with meat production, the company's size, market control, and ability to shape the industry make its influence over the meat and feed markets very powerful.
+Golden Island snacks, Sara Lee bread, Gallo Salame, and Chef Pierre breakfast pies.
+Tyson's website claims it sells more pepperoni in the U.S. than any other company and is the #2 producer of frozen food.
+Tyson also sells beef, pork, and prepared foods to fast food chains, hotels, healthcare facilities, the military, foodservice distributors, and grocers.
+Fifty-three percent of its 2016 sales were of branded products sold directly to consumers, with

-Walmart as its largest single customer, accounting for 18 percent of sales.14 Nearly 30 percent of sales were to the food service industry,15 which includes companies such as McDonald's and Burger King.
+Walmart as its largest single customer, accounting for 18 percent of sales.
+Nearly 30 percent of sales were to the food service industry, which includes companies such as McDonald's and Burger King.

-To keep up with orders from companies like McDonald's and Walmart, Tyson slaughters 125,000 head of cattle, 35 million chickens,

-Tyson has come under investigation by state and federal governments for abusing its dominance in the market to fix prices, inadequately compensating farmers for raising the animals it processes, and other anticompetitive behavior aimed at boosting corporate profits that have come at the expense of both farmers and consumers.
+To keep up with orders from companies like McDonald's and Walmart, Tyson slaughters 125,000 head of cattle, 35 million chickens, Tyson has come under investigation by state and federal governments for abusing its dominance in the market to fix prices, inadequately compensating farmers for raising the animals it processes, and other anticompetitive behavior aimed at boosting corporate profits that have come at the expense of both farmers and consumers.